TinQlo/LogFly/README.md

             'new' means logfile will create when program every once.
     folder_name: (any str) custom logfly folder name, default is 'logflys'.
     hidden: ('yes', 'no') default is 'no', means logfile will save a copy in user/.1o9f1y folder
+    color: ('yes', 'no') default is 'yes', means log will with color.

 ## Example: